SkylineCommunications/dataminer-docs/connector-help/connector_help/NBCU_Witbe_Maestro.md

 ### Initialization

 To communicate with the Witbe Maestro Robot, specify the **Email** and **Password** on the General page and click **Login**.
-Once the driver has successfully logged in, it will retrieve the catalog list available in Witbe.
+Once the connector has successfully logged in, it will retrieve the catalog list available in Witbe.

 ### Redundancy